caffeine-and-pregnancy-photo

 1. If your blood sugar is less than 7.8 mmol/L, you DO NOT have GDM and no further testing is required.

-2. If your blood sugar is over 11.1 mmol/L, GDM is diagnosed and you will need treatment.
+2. If your blood sugar is over 11.1 mmol/L, GDM is diagnosed and treatment is needed.

-3. If your blood sugar is 7.8-11 mmol/L, your MAY have GDM.
-Your will need a 75 gram Oral Glucose Tolerance Test (OGTT 75 g) to diagnose GDM.
+3. If your blood sugar is between 7.8 and11 mmol/L, your MAY have GDM and will need a 75-gram Oral Glucose Tolerance Test (OGTT 75 g).

-1. You have GDM is two or more values below are met or exceeded
+1. GDM Diagnosis: if two or more of the following values are are met or exceeded:

 • Fasting blood sugar over 5.3 mmol/L

-If you are diagnosed with either or these conditions you will need a management plan to help you have a healthy pregnancy.
+If diagnosed with either conditions, a management plan is essential to ensure a healthy pregnancy.

 MANAGEMENT PLAN